 - Remove Comment URLs: Enable – People usually use comments for spamming.
 So, remove the comment URL field to keep your blog or website clean.

-- Remove Global Styles: Enable – You can remove some unminified code from the WordPress core by enabling this option.
+- Remove Global Styles: Enable – You can remove unminified inline code related to duotone filters from the WordPress core by enabling this option.

-- Disable Heartbeat: only allow while editing posts or pages – This is the recommended setting by the Perfmatters team.
+- Disable Heartbeat: Only Allow When Editing Posts/Pages – This is the recommended setting by the Perfmatters team.

-- Limit Post Revisions: 3 or 4 – Keep it under four if you need to restore the old version of blog posts or pages.
+- Limit Post Revisions: 3 or 4 – It may be helpful to restore the old version of blog posts or pages.

 - Autosave Interval: 5 minutes – Instead of keeping 1 minute, make it 5 minutes.